JoaoMarcelo2207/Uri-Questions-Python/README.md

-# Uri-Questions-Python
+# BeeCrowd-Questions-Python
-Some Solved Uri Questions in python
+Some BeeCrowd questions solved in python